hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Nenzi recognizes that efforts made by regional authorities to attract visitors to their region,  requesting ferry services to lower fares and
 "These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (ibid 309).
-To appeal to the consumer tourists, these religious institutions had to offer more "immediate gratifications" and more worldly services (ibid).
+To appeal to the consumer tourists, these religious institutions had to offer more "immediate gratifications" and worldly services such as souvenirs shops, teahouses, restaurants, and baggage delivery services (ibid).

-Nenzi observes that this new value of pilgrimage that came from  meibutsu
+Nenzi observes new values in pilgrimage that came consumption of non-religious elements,

+remarking that "nineteenth-century visitors may have been drawn by the mountain's traditional sacred aura, but they were not fully satisfied unless the complex catered to their less spiritual appetites as well" (304)

 "Many locations without any other notable appeal could create themselves as *meisho* simply by promoting the (301) right house special.53 Elsewhere tasty cuisine served as a means to add to the fame of a locale and to increase its appeal as a travel destination" (302)

-Nenzi's observation of "Oda's comment suggests that consumerism reached religious sites as well as lyrical meisho.
-Nineteenth-century visitors may have been drawn by the mountain's traditional sacred aura, but they were not fully satisfied unless the complex catered to their less spiritual appetites as well" (304)
+Observing the cases of consumerism at religious sites as well as Nenzi concludes that

 **Amber**
 The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (Amber 150).